 How to Make a FOIA Request

-- You may request public records in possession of the Gloucester County Sheriff's Office by completing a FOIA request (PDF) Opens in New Window , or by calling Ms. Jennifer Graham at 804-824-2715.
+- You may request public records in possession of the Gloucester County Sheriff's Office by completing a FOIA request (PDF) Opens in New Window , or by calling Ms. Jamie Williams at 804-824-2715.

 - For records belonging to Gloucester County, please click here.
 For records belonging to other Constitutional Offices (Treasurer, Commonwealth Attorney, Commissioner of the Revenue, Registrar, Circuit Court Clerk's Office) or the Gloucester County Public Schools, requests must be made directly to those offices.